glowkeeper/P3D/docs/labs/week5Session1.md

 Now, double click the _Smoke VFX Graph_ to open its VFX Graph window - similar to other windows in Unity, you may dock that wheresoever you please.

 First, delete the _Output Particle Quad_ context, and instead, connect an _Output Particle Quad Lit_ context to your _Update Particle_ (this is what requires HDRP).
-Next, change the _UV Mode_ to _Flipbook Blend_, the Flipbook size to 3 x 3, and set the Main Texture to the _sparksFlipbook_ texture you imported earlier.
+Next, change the _UV Mode_ to _Flipbook Blend_, the Flipbook size to 3 x 3, and set the _Base Color Map_ (main texture) to the _sparksFlipbook_ texture you imported earlier.

 You need to add some blocks to your _Output Particle Quad Lit_ context.
 First, add an _Orient: Face Camera Position_ block (the default settings are acceptable) - this adds what is known as a _billboard effect_, which makes the flat 2-dimensional textures look 3-dimensional from any direction.
 Secondly, add a _Set Size Over Life_ block and set the graph, so the particles begin life at full size and end half size.
 Now add _Set Color Over Lifetime_ and _Multiply Color_ blocks.
 Next, create a _Color_ property, call it _Fire Colour_ and ensure _Expose_ is set.
 Then drag the _Fire Colour_ property onto the VFX Graph.
 Connect it to the _Multiply Color_ block, and in the inspector for the VFX graph, change the colour to some shade of red.
 Hopefully, you have something that looks similar to Figure 1 below: